tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 When using this extension, it is important to consider its interaction with PSK-based resumption using PSKs established via the NewSessionTicket mechanism defined in {{TLS}}.

-If an attacker temporarily compromises endpoint memory and obtains such PSKs, those PSKs are sufficient to establish new authenticated TLS connections.
+Extended Key Update provides post-compromise recovery for the connection in which it is performed.
+The recovery guarantees of this mechanism depend on the assumed compromise model.
+In a compromise model where exposure of endpoint memory reveals PSKs, established via the NewSessionTicket mechanism, those PSKs are sufficient to establish new authenticated TLS connections.
 Even if an implementation invalidates previously issued PSKs upon completion of the EKU exchange, an attacker who has obtained such a PSK may initiate and complete a resumed session prior to that invalidation.
-Extended Key Update does not prevent this use of compromised PSKs.
+In such a model, Extended Key Update does not prevent use of previously issued PSKs.

-Because compromise of endpoint memory typically exposes PSKs and permits subsequent authenticated connections using those PSKs, endpoints that enable EKU and require that compromise not enable such subsequent authenticated connections MUST disable PSK-based resumption.
+Accordingly, endpoints that enable EKU and operate under a compromise model in which endpoint memory exposure reveals PSKs MUST disable resumption.

+In deployment models where PSKs are protected using secure storage or isolation mechanisms that prevent their exposure under the assumed compromise model, resumption may remain compatible with the intended recovery guarantees of Extended Key Update.
+To prevent rollback of the recovering connection to pre-update keying material, an endpoint MUST invalidate all PSKs established under the previous application traffic secrets immediately after installing the updated application traffic secrets derived from the EKU key schedule.

 # Post-Quantum Cryptography Considerations